What is an apostille?

 | Purpose | Authenticate the origin of the source document | Faithfully translate the content |

-| Issued by | A public authority (public prosecutor, ministry) | A sworn translator at a Court of Appeal |
+| Issued by | The notarial profession (since May 2025) | A sworn translator appointed by a Court of Appeal |

 | Applies to | Official documents between countries party to the Hague Convention | Any document written in a foreign language |

-| Result | A stamp or certificate added to the document | A signed and stamped translated document |
+| Result | A stamp or certificate added to the document | A translated document bearing the translator's signature and seal |

 When are both required?